-In preparing these Interim Consolidated Financial Statements, certain critical accounting estimates have been used to quantify some assets, liabilities, income and expenses.
+In preparing these Consolidated Financial Statements, certain critical accounting estimates have been used to quantify some assets, liabilities, income and expenses.
 Management was also required to exercise judgment in applying Transelec's accounting policies.
-Areas involving a greater degree of judgment or complexity or areas in which assumptions and estimates are significant for these interim consolidated financial statements are described in Note 4.
+Areas involving a greater degree of judgment or complexity or areas in which assumptions and estimates are significant for these consolidated financial statements are described in Note 4.

-The information contained in these Interim Consolidated Financial Statements is the responsibility of the Company's management.
+The information contained in these Consolidated Financial Statements is the responsibility of the Company's management.

-The accounting policies adopted in the preparation of the Interim Consolidated Financial Statements are consistent with those applied in the preparation of the annual individual financial statements of the Company for the year ended December 31, 2017, except for the adoption of new standards and interpretations in effect as of January 1, 2018, which did not materially affect the interim consolidated financial statements.
+The accounting policies adopted in the preparation of the Consolidated Financial Statements are consistent with those applied in the preparation of the annual Consolidated Financial Statements of the Company for the year ended December 31, 2018, except for the adoption of new standards and interpretations in effect as of January 1, 2018, which did not materially affect the consolidated financial statements.